cnagavenkat/lolbin-process-tree-dataset/README.md

 dataset introduced in:

 > "Beyond the Binary: Detecting the Malicious Abuse of Living-Off-The-Land
-> Techniques" — Computers & Security (under review), 2026.
+> Techniques" — Journal of Information Security and Applications (under review), 2026.

 Each file is a JSON process tree with nodes representing process invocations